 Day 4: Playa Chiquita and Punta Uva

 Sleep in and then pick up some pastries and goodies at Panaderia Frances (French Bakery).
-Then take the bus to Playa Chiquita.
-This beach is not very big but it’s gorgeous for pictures.
-When you’re done, grab the bus to your next destination, Punta Uva.
+Then, visit Playa Chiquita.
+This beach is not very big but it’s gorgeous.
+When you’re done hanging out there, head to your next destination, Punta Uva.

 Punta Uva’s main beach, Playa Punta Uva has an outcropping of rocks that you can walk on for views of neighboring beaches.
 Then you can spend the rest of the afternoon at the beach.
 If you look up in the trees, there are many resident sloths around!